Noah Webster: Slavery

 Initially supportive of the abolitionist movement, Webster helped found the Connecticut Society for the Abolition of Slavery in 1791.
-However, by the 1830's he began to disagree with the movement's arguments that Americans who did not actively oppose the institution of slavery were complicit in the system.
+However, by the 1830s he began to disagree with the movement's arguments that Americans who did not actively oppose the institution of slavery were complicit in the system.
 In 1832, Webster wrote and published a history textbook titled History of the United States, which omitted any reference to the role of slavery in American history and included racist characterizations of African Americans.
 The textbook also "spoke of whiteness as the supreme race and declared Anglo Saxons as the only true Americans."
 In 1837, Webster criticized his daughter Eliza for her support for the abolitionist movement, writing that "slavery is a great sin and a general calamity—but it is not our sin, though it may prove to be a terrible calamity to us in the North.
 But we cannot legally interfere with the South on this subject.
 To come north to preach and thus disturb our peace, when we can legally do nothing to effect this object, is, in my view, highly criminal and the preachers of abolitionism deserve the penitentiary."